(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Correspondence 1979 – 1990

-Below Catherine Mannick’s address is a colourful gouache drawing of a harlequin wearing the checkered costume and soft flat cap of the commedia dell’arte Arlecchino.
-The composition’s lower left corner displays a large rock with some houses at a far distance, while the upper right corner is filled with a fragment of a wheel from which flowers emanate – perhaps a wheel of fortune.
+The composition is a colourful gouache painting of a harlequin wearing the checkered costume and soft flat cap of the commedia dell’arte Arlecchino.
+It displays, in the lower left corner, a large rock with some houses behind, seen at a far distance, while the upper right corner is filled with a fragment of a wheel from which flowers emanate – perhaps a wheel of fortune.
 With one of his legs posed on the rock, the other one suspended in mid-air, the harlequin is performing a complicated movement.
 Stretching out his arms in an effort to keep his balance, he is looking down to control his action.

 (E-E) Evgenij Kozlov